meething/meething/README.md

 * Copy the example `meething.config.example.js` to `meething.config.js`
 * Customize `meething.config.js` to set the desired port and other environment variables
 * Configure your SSL certificate &amp; key in `certs/` by either copying `certs/fullchain.pem.example` to `certs/fullchain.pem` and `certs/privkey.pem.example` to `certs/privkey.pem` or using your own certificate &amp; key
-* Configure your SSL certificate&key in certs/ by either copying fullchain/privkey.pem.example to fullchain/privkey.pem or use your own certificate & key
 * Run using pm2
 ```
 pm2 start meething.config.js